numerique-gouv/ami-notifications-api/CONTRIBUTING.md

 If you'd rather run the tests manually, copy and paste the command from the Makefile:
 ```
-uv run --env-file .env pytest
+uv run --env-file .env --env-file .env.local pytest
 ```

 To run a single test, you would use something like:
 ```
-uv run --env-file .env pytest tests/test_basic.py::test_homepage_title
+uv run --env-file .env --env-file .env.local pytest tests/test_basic.py::test_homepage_title
 ```

 ## France Connect

 We're using [France Connect](https://docs.partenaires.franceconnect.gouv.fr/) to identify and authorize users.
-During development and on the CI, we have a sandbox available, with the URLs and Client ID specified in the `.env` file (copied from the `.env.template` file, see above).
+During development and on the CI, we have a sandbox available, with the URLs and Client ID specified in the `.env` file, and the secrets need to be specified in the `.env.local`.

 The Client Secret however, is... well, secret, and is available on the sandbox [partner's page](https://espace.partenaires.franceconnect.gouv.fr).